d40cht/sbt-cpp/README.md

  2. Windows 7 with Visual Studio Cygwin and Mingw.
 * Currently sbt-cpp is auto-built using Travis CI, which whilst wonderful, only currently supports Linux builds for open-source projects.

-Having said the above, sbt-cpp is currently in deployment in at least one commercial environment with a reasonably complex multi-platform codebase (including ARM cross-compilation).
-Any work to extend the tool or offers of more rich environments for autobuild would be very gratefully accepted.
+Having said the above, sbt-cpp is currently in deployment in at least one commercial environment with a reasonably complex multi-platform codebase.
+Any work to extend the tool, or offers of more rich environments for autobuild would be very gratefully accepted.

 ## Sbt-cpp quickstart